-So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?
+So you’re in Vienna for the Christmas markets and want a hotel close enough to the lights and gingerbread that you can almost smell the scented candles?

-I’ve listed the best hotels located around 450 yards or less from the Rathausplatz square, where the main Christkindlmarkt takes place.
-Each had a user rating (when I last checked) of at least 7.8/10.
+I’ve listed top hotels located around 450 yards or less from Rathausplatz square, where the main Christkindlmarkt takes place.
+Each had a user rating when I last checked (January, 2024) of at least 7.5/10.

-I’ve some general tips after the suggestions, too.
-And the map at the end shows more hotel and apartment options that are also close to the market.
+Find some general tips after the suggestions, too.
+And the map at the end shows more hotel and apartment options close to the market.

-Located in a town palace built in 1882 and now part of the Radisson hotel group.
+Located in a town palace built in 1882 and now a member of the Radisson Individuals label.
 My parents stayed in this hotel when they visited at Christmas a few years back and were very happy.

 (My dad would always pop out in the early evening just to grab a quick bag of roast chestnuts from the market.)